carolinewang01/rotate/README.md

 - Agent initial positions: previously, in a map with disconnected components, it was possible for two agents to be spawned in the same component, making it impossible to solve the task.
 The Overcooked-v2 environment initializes agents such that one is always spawned on each side of the map.

+### Paper Vis

+As described in the experiment reproduction section, the code in this directory is used to generate the plots from the ROTATE paper.
+Here, we comment on how the code in this folder computes normalization bounds.

+#### Computing Normalization Bounds
+You can compute your own normalization upper bounds using the `paper_vis/compute_best_returns.py` script to walk your `results/` directory to recompute the best seen returns for each evaluation partner.
+For usage, see the bash script, `paper_vis/get_best_returns.sh`.

+Alternatively, if you do not wish to recompute the normalization uppper bounds or download the provided normalization bounds, you can use the development performance bounds provided directly in `evaluation/configs/global_heldout_settings.yaml` to normalize the results by setting the `renormalize_metrics` argument of the `load_results_for_task()` function to False.
+Note that the development upper performance bounds are not as high as the normalization upper bounds downloaded by `download_eval_data.py` as they were computed earlier in the project.